 Frequently Asked Questions

-Ans: Blue merle dogs, known for their unique coat pattern, do not always have blue eyes.
+Blue merle dogs, known for their unique coat pattern, do not always have blue eyes.
 Eye color can vary within the blue merle pattern.
 Some may have different colored eyes, such as brown or amber.
-The presence of blue eyes is influenced by genetics.